DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-20-switching-between-organisations.md

     By contrast, requiring a choice for every task provides no ongoing indication of the broader context.

-7. caters to power users
+7. caters to MAT users

     Users who manage multiple organisations will benefit significantly from the ability to set context once.
 They are likelier to perform several tasks within a single organisation before switching.